 Former Ambassadors Call It Like They See It

 Since its founding in 1948, Israel has maintained a parliamentary democracy as its system of government.
-Yet, it has become impossible to argue that Israeli policies governing Jewish settler and Palestinian communities in the West Bank are appropriately equal, fair, or just.
-In fact, the disparity is quite striking.
+But there are disparities in Israeli policies governing Jewish settler and Palestinian communities in the West Bank.

 And that’s not just a fringe opinion.

 “For over half a century, Israel has ruled over the occupied Palestinian territories with a two-tiered legal system, in which, within the same tract of land in the West Bank, Israeli settlers live under Israeli civil law while Palestinians live under military law.
-This system is one of inherent inequality… Settlements are built and expanded at the expense of Palestinian communities, which are forced onto smaller and smaller tracts of land.”
+This system is inequal… Settlements are built and expanded at the expense of Palestinian communities, which are forced onto smaller and smaller tracts of land.”

 If you’re expecting these words to be ascribed to some radical, far-left activist group, you may be surprised.
 These words, published on an independent South African news blog, belong to former senior members of Israel’s foreign service.